In Conversation With... Anna Legreid Dopp, Pharm. D

 KH: Is there anything we did not cover that you would like to discuss?

 ALD: There are some resources we developed, in collaboration with members and on behalf of members, that we are really pleased with and proud of.
 The power of that collective expertise, experience, and passion is remarkable.
-A highly used resource is an evidence assessment of the medications that are being used to treat COVID.
-This resource is updated twice weekly, and it has information and evidence summaries for a host of medications that are being considered for treatment.
 We have stewardship guidance for medications that are being used off-label.
 We have also developed different assessment tools and checklists to keep pharmacy departments whole and to keep pharmacists and pharmacy technicians safe at work and when they go home.
 We have a COVID-19 resource center that’s open access and we also are allowing public access to our product called “AHFS Clinical Drug Information.”
 This is the longest published federally designated drug compendia that’s issued and managed by a professional society.
 One final example of resource developed by members on behalf of members is a Business Recovery Toolkit, aimed at informing next steps as the nation opens back up.
 We’re really pleased that we are able to open up all of these resources, not just for our members but everybody who is trying to do their best to care for patients right now.
 We have a consumer website called “safemedication.com” that offers medication tips and resources and even includes medication information search tools for patients.
 On that website, there is a page dedicated just for patients related to COVID-19.

 To learn about federal resources addressing recommended treatments, the latest evidence available for COVID-19 care, and current drug shortages, please consult the National Institutes of Health COVID-19 Treatment Guidelines and FDA Drug Shortages Database.